SUSE-Cloud/socok8s/doc/source/index.rst

 Welcome to socok8s repo
 =======================

-This project automates the SUSE Openstack Cloud provisioning and lifecycle management on SUSE Container as a Service Platform and SUSE Enterprise Storage (SES) via Airship and a series of shell scripts and Ansible playbooks.
+This project automates the deployment of OpenStack on SUSE Container as a Service Platform (CaaSP) and SUSE Enterprise Storage (SES) via a series of shell scripts and Ansible playbooks.

 Please check on the left sidebar for content.
-If you are interested to install this software, follow the deployment guide.
+If you are interested to deploy this software, follow the deployment guide.

 .. toctree::
    :hidden:

-   deployment/index.rst
+   deploy-guide/index.rst
-   operations.rst
+   contributor.rst
    user/index.rst
-   contributor.rst
+   operations.rst
    reference.rst
    glossary.rst